noteMASTER11/CrossedOut/Readme.md

 ## Configuration

 The application uses a `config.yml` file to store configuration settings, such as whether to show the welcome screen on startup.
 Users can modify this file to customize the application's behavior.

+## Automated Windows Launch

+You can automate the setup and launch process on Windows using a batch script provided in this repository.
+Here's how it works:

+### How the Batch Script Works

+1. **Python Installation Check:**
+   - The script begins by checking if Python is installed at a specified path.
+If Python is not found, it attempts to locate Python in the system PATH.
+   - If Python is still not found, the script automatically downloads and installs Python 3.12.

+2. **Virtual Environment Setup:**
+   - The script creates a virtual environment in the project directory to isolate the project dependencies.

+3. **Dependency Installation:**
+   - After setting up the virtual environment, the script installs the required dependencies from the `requirements.txt` file.

+4. **Application Launch:**
+   - Finally, the script activates the virtual environment and runs the LinkedIn Employee Parser application.

+### Running the Batch Script

+1. **Create the Script:**
+   - Copy the provided batch script code into a new text file and save it with a `.bat` extension, e.g., `start_linkedin_parser.bat`.

+2. **Run the Script:**
+   - Double-click the `.bat` file to execute the script.
+The script will handle the entire setup and launch process for you.

 ## Acknowledgements